craynaar/TwitterClone/README.md

 # TwitterClone
-Twitter clone i made for learning purposes
+Twitter clone i made for learning purposes using the MEAN stack